raamana/visualqc/docs/readme.rst

 Each use case aims to offer the following features:

 * Ability to zoom-in slices displayed to to ensure you won't miss any detail (down to the voxel-level), so you can rate its quality with confidence.
-* Automatically detect and flag outliers during review (multivariate high-dimensional outlier detection)
+* Automatically detect and flag outliers during review (multivariate high-dimensional outlier detection) (available for a few modules only)
 * Display multiple slices in multiple views, and easily navigate all subjects in a dataset
 * Keyboard shortcuts to speed up the process, no need to lift your fingers!
 * Allows to make arbitrary notes on the current review session